jlecomte/ascom-oag-focuser/README.md

 ### Microcontroller Compatibility

 All Arduino-compatible microcontrollers that have a **built-in EEPROM** should work.
 Unfortunately, this excludes the popular [Seeeduino XIAO](https://www.seeedstudio.com/Seeeduino-XIAO-Arduino-Microcontroller-SAMD21-Cortex-M0+-p-4426.html) (one of my favorite microcontroller boards for hobby projects...)
 If you insist on using a unit that does not have a built-in EEPROM, you will have to customize the firmware to fit your needs.
 You could technically use a separate EEPROM chip, or you could use the [`FlashStorage` library](https://github.com/cmaglie/FlashStorage) or the [`FlashStorage_SAMD` library](https://github.com/khoih-prog/FlashStorage_SAMD), or you could simply disable the EEPROM code (in which case the device will not remember its last position after a power cycle...)
 There are quite a few options to choose from, but I recommend using something like an Arduino Nano for example, which is small, affordable, and has everything you need.

+**Note:** I tried several Arduino nano clones, and they do not all work.
+Some of them seem to work, but not reliably.
+I did not investigate too deeply, but I think it is because their BOD (Brown Out Detection) levels are set too low.
+When the motor turns, the voltage used to power the microcontroller will drop slightly, and if it drop below a certain level, some units will simply reset themselves in an act of self-protection.
+So, I strongly recommend the unit linked above, in the BOM list.

 ### Compiling And Uploading The Firmware